microsoft/Windows-iotcore-samples/Samples/AppServiceBlinky/README.md

 ---
 # AppServiceBlinky

-There are multiple versions of this Windows 10 IoT Core sample:
+These are the available versions of this Windows 10 IoT Core sample:

 *	[C#](./CS/README.md)
 *	[C++](./Cpp/README.md)